 - Are continuing to commit a large proportion of the funding into CPD as it is essential we create a sustainable model in preparation for post 'Sport Premium' funding era.
 This will involve bringing in PE specialists to work alongside teachers to improve their teaching and improving our current provision of PE in areas identified.

 - Will continue to commit to providing opportunities of high quality PE before and after school for all children.

-- Will continue to commit to providing opportunities to further develop through inter school competition
+- Will continue to commit to providing opportunities to further develop through inter and intra school competition

 For the 2017 to 2018 academic year, a new condition was introduced requiring schools to publish how many pupils within their year 6 cohort are meeting the national curriculum requirement to swim competently, confidently and proficiently over a distance of at least 25 metres, use a range of strokes effectively and perform safe self-rescue in different water-based situations.
 This information can be found here.